How to Register on SAM.gov

 - sales per year average for the past three (3) years

-- total number of staff (full & part-time) for the past twelve (12) months
+- total number of staff (full and part-time) for the past 12 months

 - point of contact information including phone numbers, addresses, and emails

 - NAICS code.
-The North American Industry Classification System is used by federal statistical agencies to classify businesses for the purposes of collecting, analyzing, and publishing data related to the U.S. business economy.
+Federal statistical agencies use the North American Industry Classification System (NAICS) to classify businesses in order to collect, analyze and publish data related to the US business economy.
 Visit their website to classify your business into one (1) or more of the listed categories.

 - Federal Supply Class Codes.
 This four (4)-digit code is used to group commodities into groups and/or classes.
-The United States government uses these codes to describe the products, services, and R&D they have purchased to gain an understanding of what they purchase and from whom.
+The US government uses these codes to describe the products, services and R&D they’ve purchased to gain an understanding of what they purchase and from whom.

 - DUNS Number.
 Obtaining a Dun & Bradstreet number is completely free and acts like a personal social security number for your business.

 - CAGE Code.
-The Commercial and Government Entity Code is a five (5)-character ID number that is necessary for any company seeking to win federal government contracts.
+The Commercial and Government Entity Code is a five (5)-character ID number that’s necessary for any company seeking to win federal government contracts.

 - Notarized Letter.
-All new registrations to SAM.gov are required to submit a notarized letter appointing an “Entity Administrator.”
-It is important to make sure that the person who is designated the “Entity Administrator” is someone who can make commitments on behalf of the company.
-Typically this is a person who holds an executive, officer, or partner position.
+All new registrations to SAM.gov must submit a notarized letter appointing an “Entity Administrator.”
+It’s important to make sure that the person with this designation is someone who can make commitments on behalf of the company.
+Typically this is a person who holds an executive, officer or partner position.
 This letter will need to include a wet signature and be mailed to the designated address listed within the registration.

 Be Prepared.
-Once you begin the registration process, do note that you cannot move forward to the ‘next page’ until all of the information is filled out on that current page.
-Because of this, it is very important to begin the registration process as fully prepared as possible.
+Once you begin the registration process, do note that you cannot move forward to the ‘next page’ until all of the information is complete on that current page.
+Because of this, it’s very important to begin the registration process as fully prepared as possible.

 Be Congruent.
-It is important to note that all the information you provide should be identical across all documents.
-For example, if your address lists 9 East Avenue, do not write 9 E. Avenue on an attachment.
-Keep your information the same across all platforms so your registration is not held up.
+It’s important to note that all the information you provide should be identical across all documents.
+For example, if your address lists 9 East Avenue, don’t write 9 E. Avenue on an attachment.
+Keep your information the same across all platforms to not hold up your registration.

 Be Patient.
 Unfortunately, in our experience, response times fluctuate between organizations.
-Per information found within each organization you can expect a response in:
+Per information found within each organization, you can expect a response in up to:

 Be Diligent.
-You will notice during the registration process that SAM.gov asks businesses to confirm that you’ve read all the laws and regulations associated with registration.
-As with agreeing to any terms and conditions, while they are fine print legalities, they are highly important to take note of.
+You’ll notice during the registration process that SAM.gov asks businesses to confirm that you’ve read all the laws and regulations associated with registration.
+As with agreeing to any terms and conditions, while they’re fine print legalities, they’re highly important to take note of.
 There are over 500 laws and regulations that cannot be edited or formatted to meet your business needs.
-Instead, these read like terms and conditions that your business will be legally bound to when signing up.
+Instead, these read like terms and conditions that will legally bind your business when signing up.

-Sometimes when responding to an RFP, the federal procurement team will not list any additional conditions within the RFP itself as your business has agreed to them previously on the SAM.gov site.
-Be sure to save yourself time and verify your business can meet the requirements you are legally bound to when signing up.
+Sometimes when responding to an RFP, the federal procurement team will not list any additional conditions within the RFP itself, as your business has agreed to them previously on the SAM.gov site.
+Be sure to save yourself time and verify your business can meet the legally binding requirements when signing up.

 Be Organized.
-Finally, we highly recommend keeping a notepad next to you while completing the Sam.gov registration process.
-As the platform continues to work out kinks, it currently does not alert users to save specific information that will be asked again later.
-But, from doing it hundreds of times, The Bid Lab knows that you need to save any codes, passwords, or pin numbers that the registration asks you to create.
-Likely, you will be asked to input that information again a few pages into the process.
+Finally, we highly recommend keeping a notepad next to you while completing the SAM.gov registration process.
+As the platform continues to work out kinks, it currently doesn’t alert users to save specific information that will be asked again later.
+But, from doing it hundreds of times, The Bid Lab knows that you need to save any codes, passwords or pin numbers that the registration asks you to create.
+Likely, you’ll be asked to input that information again a few pages into the process.

 The Bid Lab Can Help